-Return type pandas.
-DataFrame or list of pandas.
-Series
+Return type pandas.DataFrame or list of pandas.Series

-Important: Please be sure you read and understand the rules about return values in the full documentation for run() and make\return().
+Important: Please be sure you read and understand the rules about return values in the full documentation for run() and make_return().

 '''

 vis.analyzers.indexers.template.indexer_func(obj)

+The function that indexes.

 '''